VENOMOUS SNAKES AND SNAKEBITE IN BALI

 Photo: © Ron Lilley 2019

 Kraits come out and hunt late at night, and can crawl into the house after dark.
-The Blue Krait is not actually blue at all, which is why common or local names are not very reliable for identification.
-You can sometimes identify these snakes by their very shiny scales, and black and white bands/rings along their bodies.
-However, kraits also occur in other colours (all-black, light or dark brown, or with irregular white marks), making them difficult to identify.
-In addition, there are also several kinds of non-venomous snakes that look similar to kraits.
+The Blue Krait is not blue at all, so common or local names are not very reliable for identification.
+You can sometimes identify these snakes by their gleaming scales, and black and white bands/rings along with their bodies.
+However, kraits also occur in other colors (all-black, light or dark brown, or with irregular white marks), making them difficult to identify.
+Besides, several kinds of non-venomous snakes look similar to kraits.
 One other type of krait, the Banded krait (Bungarus fasciatus), is a rarer new arrival in Bali.
 It has equally spaced yellow or white and black bands (although brown forms also occur).
 It is also venomous and has a blunt tail.

-People bitten by kraits may feel little or nothing at first, but then after a few hours or less, their condition will worsen very rapidly, and their breathing and heart will stop.
-If you are bitten by a krait, (or by any snake!) you must go to the hospital immediately!
+People bitten by kraits may feel little or nothing at first, but then after a few hours or less, their condition will worsen rapidly, and their breathing and heart will stop.
+If you are bitten by a krait (or by any snake!), you must go to the hospital immediately!
 There is no antivenom for krait bites, but assisted breathing with a ventilator might save the patient.

 Spitting Cobra (Naja sputatrix) Indonesian: Ular Kobra, ular Sendok, Balinese: Lipi Uoh.